A Random Person Sent Me Money on Cash App: What to Do

 Before concluding that the money was sent by a generous stranger, ask your friends and family members with a Cash App account if they sent you the cash.
 Maybe someone you know recently changed their $Cashtag name, and you just didn’t recognize the sender.

 Since Cash App users can choose their own usernames, you might just have been confused and failed to associate the $Cashtag name with the actual person behind the account.
-Ask around first to clear up any confusion.

 Ask Cash App for Help

 The best and fastest way to get help from Cash App is through the actual app.
-Navigate to the Cash App support page, select “Something Else” from the options, and share the reason why you’re contacting support.
+Navigate to the support page, select “Something Else” from the options, and share the reason why you’re contacting support.
 These details will help you get a faster response and allow Cash App to understand why you need help.

-You can alternatively call the support team at 1 (800) 969-1940, or send mail to Cash App.
+You can alternatively call the support team at 1-(800)-969-1940.

 Wait and See